Kinds of services that a Legal Document Assistant (LDA) can perform for you:

 DOCUMENTS & CONTRACTS

 Keeping track of the relief rollouts amidst the coronavirus (COVID-19) is difficult to say the least.
 Tracking down the forms needed to apply for relief can be nearly impossible.
 We've started a webpage dedicated COVID-19 legal resources for those affected by the coronavirus pandemic.
 As the situation continues to develop, we continue to upload forms and other resources to the COVID-19 Legal Resource page.

-All Legal Document Assistant-Client communications should containg the following:
+All Legal Document Assistant-Client communications should contain the following: